e-Valuate: A Two-player Game on Arithmetic Expressions -- An Update: Alpha-beta Pruning and Node Ordering

 \subsection{A Heuristic for Node Ordering}

 The effectiveness of alpha-beta pruning depends on the order in which each node's children are explored.
-For example, for the expression $\E = (10 - X)*Y$, suppose we evaluate a MAX node by choosing the digits in sequence $\{5, 4, 6, 3,$ $7, 2, 8, 1, 9, 0\}$, and evaluate a MIN node by setting the variable sequence as $(Y, X)$ if the digit passed to it is less than 5 and as $(X, Y)$ if the digit passed to it is at least 5.
+For example, with $\E = (10 - X)*Y$, suppose we evaluate a MAX node by choosing the digits in sequence $\{5, 4, 6, 3,$ $7, 2, 8, 1, 9, 0\}$, and evaluate a MIN node by setting the variable sequence as $(Y, X)$ if the digit passed to it is less than 5 and $(X, Y)$ otherwise.
 Then, to calculate $\minimax (\E)$, the node $\{5\}$ is evaluated first and returns $45$.
 Subsequently, for each of the MIN nodes, the order in which its children are explored ensures that there is an alpha cutoff.

 Let $\tilde{v} (x)$ be an estimate for the value $v(x)$ of node $x$.
 We propose a heuristic for determining the order in which the digits are to be chosen at a MAX node.
 The ordering is static in the sense that it is determined by $\E$ and is the same for all nodes being evaluated.
 We estimate the values of the MAX nodes 2 levels below the root node.
 These estimates are backed up, by taking the minima, to estimate the values of their parents.
 If these estimates are placed in decreasing order, as $\tilde{v}(\{i_0\}) \ge \tilde{v}(\{i_1\}) \ge \dots \ge \tilde{v}(\{i_9\})$ then the children of a MAX node are evaluated in sequence $i_0, i_1, \dots, i_9$.